Vincent Tewson: Biography

 On 1 February 1919 Tewson was promoted to lieutenant in the 5th Battalion of the West Yorkshires.

 After the war, Tewson returned to Bradford to work for the Dyers Union.
 He became involved with the Independent Labour Party, and, aged 25, became the youngest member of Bradford City Council.
 He joined the TUC in 1925, as Organization Secretary, and was appointed Assistant General Secretary in 1931.

 In the late 1930s, during the Spanish Civil War, Tewson was active in the Aid Spain Movement, serving as Vice-Chairman of the Basque Children's Committee, an offshoot of the National Joint Committee for Spanish Relief, founded to care for the nearly 4,000 Basque children evacuated to the UK on the ship Habana in May 1937.
 He and his wife also organised a committee in Barnet that involved 40 organisations, including "three churches, each political party, the Odd Fellows, the British Legion and several others", all of which agreed to support individual Basque children financially, and the Tewsons helped to run the Barnet home until 1946.
 He was made a Commander of the Order of the British Empire in June 1942.

 Tewson succeeded Walter Citrine as General Secretary of the TUC in 1946, supporting the post-war economic recovery of Europe, and assisting in creating a trades union advisory Committee for the Marshall Plan.
 In 1949 he was the secretary of the conference at Geneva during which the International Confederation of Free Trade Unions (ICFTU) was created, and served as its President from 1951 to 1953.
 He was knighted on 14 March 1950.
-Tewson retired as General Secretary in 1960, and in 1964 was appointed a member of the Independent Television Authority.
+Tewson retired as General Secretary in 1960, and in November of that year was appointed a part-time member of the London Electricity Board.
+In 1964 he was appointed a member of the Independent Television Authority.

 He died in Letchworth, Hertfordshire in 1981.

+His son Peter Tewson (b.1944) attended Queen Elizabeth's Grammar School, Barnet.